 Now That You Know...

 Now that you are aware of why dogs may become reactive, you may be wondering what you can do to work on the problem.
+Can a reactive dog be cured?
 In general, the earlier you tackle the issue, the better.
 Nipping reactive behaviors in the bud is therefore important so to prevent them from establishing.